 Following successful completion of the foundation year, students will then progress onto their chosen full degree programme.
 Full module details can be found below:

 This module is compulsory for students progressing into Mathematics, Physics, or Engineering degrees.
 The module aims to develop the relevant problem solving and mathematical skills to provide a solid mathematical base to support future studies.
-The module will be assessed via regular submission of coursework questions and an end of year examination.
+The module will be assessed via regular submission of coursework questions and an end of year synoptic assessment.

 This core module is compulsory for all Science Foundation Year students.
 During the communication elements of the module, you will have the opportunity to develop your learning, group work and presentation skills, together with both written and verbal communication skills and ICT skills.
 The module will be assessed via submission of three pieces of coursework.